 Students who are selected for participation in an assessment will not be judged or evaluated as individuals; the College is interested in group data.
 Therefore, participating in the various assessment programs will have no adverse effect on a student's degree pursuit.
-It may, however, provide valuable feedback to the student on his/her strengths and weaknesses within the area(s) tested.

-Where possible, the College will provide individual feedback to each student concerning his/her level of performance.
 All students who take part in outcomes assessment activities will be contributing to the continued excellence of Thomas Edison State College and to the reputation of the degrees awarded by the institution.